- Emergency Communication System Overview

 - System Design Guide

 4200 Analog Emergency Communication System for Area of Rescue

-The Americans with Disabilities Act (ADA) now being enforced, requires an Area of Refuge system in all newly constructed multi-story commercial buildings and public accommodations to provide a means to request evacuation assistance in emergencies.
+The Americans with Disabilities Act (ADA) requires an Area of Refuge system in all newly constructed multi-story commercial buildings and public accommodations to provide a means to request evacuation assistance in emergencies.
 The ADA requirements also apply to significant renovations of existing multi-story facilities.
+Exact requirements may vary depending on local construction regulations, any sprinkler system in place, and the type of building.

 The 4200 Series Audio Rescue Assistance System is time proven in the field and has received wide industry acceptance.
-The 4200 includes voice communication, which is initiated by simply depressing the call station button transmitting the signal to a central annunciator panel and optional access to a public telephone line.
+The 4200 emergency call system includes voice communication, which is initiated by simply depressing the call station button transmitting the signal to a central annunciator panel and optional access to a public telephone line.
 A single pulse tone and a flashing light signals the caller that the alarm has been received.
-The control station can then talk to the caller.
+The control station can then talk to the caller over the intercom.
 The caller need not take any other action to communicate with the control station, an important feature when a caller is under stress in an emergency situation.

 Improved Surface Finish: Our new self-cleaning ceramic polymer coating preserves and protects the annunciator surface finish.